Best Used EV Deals - December 2024

 Available from | Model | Mileage | Battery warranty ends | Price | New price today |

-Already a low cost electric car option, the MG 4 isn’t just an electric car with a surprisingly affordable price tag.
+Already a low cost electric car option, the MG 4 isn’t just an electric car with an affordable price tag.
 Generous equipment levels, a spacious cabin and even a surprisingly decent drive are all points in the MG's favour.
-This model is a long-range version, too, giving a claimed range of over 280 miles.
+This model is the still well-equipped entry-level SE with low miles and a £10k saving versus the new price.

 Available from | Model | Mileage | Battery warranty ends | Price | New price today |